pygame-community/pygame-ce/docs/reST/ref/mixer.rst

    are missing.
 If ``path`` is an empty string or not specified, any specified soundfont paths will be cleared from SDL_Mixer.

-   Note that while SDL_Mixer stores the soundfont path, whether the soundfont is used in the playback is a different story.
-Soundfonts work on Linux and Mac, but not Windows because the SDL_Mixer has not been compiled with soundfont support for that operating system.
+   Note the SDL_Mixer will pass the soundfont path to a synthesizer for playback; however, on Windows, the default synthesizer will use Window's built-in soundfont instead of the one specified.

    Function :func:`set_soundfont` calls underlying SDL_mixer function
    ``Mix_SetSoundFonts``.